How to Qualify for a 100% loan - and what they don't tell you on TV

-When a lender gives out a 100% LTV real estate loan – what is there to recover?
-After costs and lost of interest, the lender will incur a loss if they foreclose on a fully funded property – so you can see where the problem lies with those kinds of deals.
-And yet, 100% ltv loans happen all the time.
+Simply put, 100% LTV loans are zero risk to the burrower and very high risk to the lenders.
+After costs and lost interest, the lender will incur a loss if they foreclose on a fully funded property.
+And yet, 100% LTV loans happen all the time.
 The secret is to understand the difference between loan to cost and loan to value.

-The best way to secure 100% financing for real estate is to purchase properties at a deep discount so lenders have enough equity to secure their money.
+The best way to secure 100% financing for real estate is to purchase properties at a deep discount.
 For example – you spot an 8-unit apartment building in a great location and make a low-ball offer to purchase it directly from the owner.
 If you manage to purchase the 8-unit for a 50% discount, you can use the equity ‘gain’ as your down payment to finance the deal.
 Note that a 10% discount won’t cut it, lenders will look for a substantial discount from market value.